 So, let’s clarify our key terms and give some examples before we go any further.
 We will use a section from some case notes from our sample materials for the examples.

-Compound sentence: A compound sentence is made up of two independent clauses (or two simple sentences) joined together with a conjunction (or a punctuation mark).
+A compound sentence is made up of two independent clauses (or two simple sentences) joined together with conjunction (or a punctuation mark).

 Sounds pretty good, doesn’t it?
 And it is so simple to construct using this method of including the three sentence types.
 Using simple, compound and complex sentences is a very efficient way of ensuring that your writing has a degree of fluency and is cohesive.
 Eventually, it becomes natural to write using a variety of sentence types, but at first, it is a good idea to consciously check if within each paragraph, you have used all three.
 It is particularly important to use complex sentences as they enable the writer to include a lot of information in a small number of words.
 This skill produces succinct writing that gets the message across clearly; exactly the kind of writing that you need for an OET letter.